dodopayments/billingsdk/packages/cli/README.md

 A command-line tool for managing billing components and framework integration.
 Built with TypeScript and designed to work seamlessly with React, Next.js, Express.js, and other popular frameworks.

+## Prerequisites

+- Node.js 18 or newer (required for global fetch API)

 ## Installation

 The CLI can be used directly with `npx` without installation: